vlang/v/doc/docs.md

 Unlike most languages, variable shadowing is not allowed.
 Declaring a variable with a name that is already used in a parent scope will result in a compilation error.

-Variable names in V language should be snake_case style:
+Variable names in V should be written in snake_case style:

 ```v
 // valid